Winding of geodesic rays chosen by a harmonic measure: Introduction

 It is remarkable that these formulas link objects which have very different origins.
 The rate of escape $\lambda_{\mu}$ arises from hyperbolicity, and depends strongly on the word distance $d_{\Gamma}$ on $\Gamma$.
 In contrast, $\mu_{ab}$ is independent from the metric and lives in a commutative setting.

 \Cref{cor-grhyp} is a direct consequence of \Cref{laws-projected} below and the formulas for the drift and the limit covariance.

 {\bf (II) Non-centered walks are singular at infinity}.
-Assume $\Omega$ is the real hyperbolic space $\Hn$ of dimension $N\geq 2$, and $\Gamma$ is convex cocompact.
+Assume $\Omega$ is the real hyperbolic space $\Hn$ of dimension $N\geq 2$, and $\Gamma$ is a convex cocompact non-elementary discrete subgroup of orientation preserving isometries.
 An established question is to understand the properties of measures $\mu$ for which $\nu$ is in the class of Patterson-Sullivan on $\partial \Hn$.
 Note that such measures do exist by a result of Connell-Muchnik \cite{ConnellMuchnik07}, and can even be chosen with finite exponential moment by results of Lalley and Li \cite{Lalley86, LiNaudPan21}.
 An active conjecture, commonly attributed to Kaimanovich-Le Prince, states that $\mu$ cannot be finitely supported \cite{KaimanovichLePrince11, Kosenko21, KosenkoTiozzo20}.
 We prove here that $\mu$ must be centered.

-\begin{cor} Let $\Gamma\leq Isom^+(\Hn)$ be convex cocompact, $\mu$ a non-elementary probability measure on $\Gamma$ with finite first moment in a word metric.
+\begin{cor} Let $\Gamma\leq Isom^+(\Hn)$ be a convex cocompact discrete subgroup, $\mu$ a non-elementary probability measure on $\Gamma$ with finite first moment in a word metric.
 If the harmonic measure of $\mu$ is in the class of Patterson-Sullivan, then the projection of $\mu$ to the torsion-free part of $\Gamma/[\Gamma, \Gamma]$ is centered. \end{cor}

 \Cref{non-centered-sing} is a direct consequence of \Cref{laws-projected} and \Cref{zero-drift} below.

 {\bf (III) Walks with cusps are singular at infinity}.
 Furstenberg's discretization of the Brownian motion \cite{Furstenberg71, Furstenberg73} implies that any (possibly non-uniform) lattice of $PSL_{2}(\R)$ is the support of a probability measure $\mu$ whose harmonic measure is Lebesgue on $\partial \mathbb{H}^2\simeq S^1$.
 The proof gives $\mu$ with finite first moment in the metric induced by $PSL_{2}(\R)$.
 It came thus as a surprise when Guivarc'h-Le Jan \cite{GuiLeJ90, GuiLeJ93} proved twenty years later that $\mu$ cannot have finite first moment in the \emph{word metric} of $\Gamma$ when $\Gamma$ is the congruence subgroup $\Gamma(2)\leq PSL_{2}(\Z)$.
 The result was extended step by step to any lattice $\Gamma\leq PSL_{2}(\R)$ containing a parabolic element \cite{DKN09, GadreMaherTiozzo15}.
 Further generalisations were made in \cite{RandeckerTiozzo21, GekhtmanTiozzo20}, notably the case where $\Gamma\leq PSL_{2}(\R)$ is any discrete finitely generated subgroup with a parabolic element, which was solved under the additional assumptions that $\mu$ generates $\Gamma$ as a semigroup and has superexponential moment \cite{GekhtmanTiozzo20}.
 We show those two assumptions are unnecessary.